Arranging a funeral or cremation in Maine

 What help is there for those on low income with funeral costs in Maine?

 The state of Maine Department of Health & Human Services – Family Independence Division will evaluate if a family is entitled to any financial support with funeral costs.
 The General Assistance administrator is responsible for putting together an application on behalf of the deceased to determine the municipality’s share (if any) of the burial expenses (Title 22, section 4313, subsection 2).
 A funeral director must notify the GA immediately if the family of the deceased is unable to meet funeral costs.
-The difference in the application procedure is that the administrator must also take into consideration the ability of qualifying relatives who live or own property in Maine to contribute to the cost of the funeral.

 There is also a $255 lump sum death benefit payment available from Social Security for those that qualify.
 Your funeral director will generally submit this claim on your behalf.